terrylowry/gigroom-signalling/Protocol.md

 ### `room set allowed-users`

 Instead of using a combination of `room edit allow` and `room edit disallow`, you can use `room set allowed-users` to set it directly.
-This will disallow all peers that aren't in the list, and allow all peers that are in the list.
+This will disallow all users that aren't in the list, and allow all users that are in the list.

 The same side-effects as `edit allow|disallow` apply.